UTMediaCAT/Voyage/README.md

 Once your scope is ready, you may use the following explorers under [src](https://github.com/UTMediaCAT/Voyage/tree/master/src) folder to crawl news and Tweets:
 * __Article Explorer__ will explore through the _Referring Sites_ for articles
 * __Twitter Crawler__ will explore through _Referring Twitter Accounts's_ posts

+### Article Explorer
+The article explorer will explore each site under a given domain.
+After this crawler is finished crawling the entire domain the shallow crawler will activate.
+At this point, the article explorer will only go N `levels` down from the domain's homepage.
+A visual prompt indicating shallow crawling will be visible in the `Scope/Referring Sites` tab.
+The `level` value is set to a default of 3, but can be changed in the config.yaml file.

+__:bangbang: NOTE__: The article crawler can be quite taxing in terms of resources used.
+On initial tests with the shallow crawler it was found that the article crawler would freeze after a certain amount of time (freezing occured on a server instace with the follwing specs: 1 vCPU, and 2GB RAM with the crawler having 77 domains in its referring scope).
+Once we began testing using a more powerful server instance (10 vCPU, and 32 GB RAM) the freezing issues stopped.
+If you do run into freezing issues, the `article_explorer_run.sh` found under the `src/` folder contains some lines of code that will automatically restart the crawler after a certain period of time.

 ### Twitter Crawler
 Twitter crawler has three modes of crawling: `timeline`, `streaming` and `history`, with `timeline` and `streaming` based on [twarc](https://github.com/DocNow/twarc) and `history` based on [GetOldTweets-python](https://github.com/Jefferson-Henrique/GetOldTweets-python).